Leaky Gut (Nutrition, Vitamins and Supplements)

 Reduces oxidative stress and inflammation that is linked to tight junction opening

 Aids the immune system and a deficit promotes IBS

 The effect of an intervention can be noticed quite fast since your intestinal cells are renewed every 3-4 days.
-Nonetheless, you should adjust your diet for a longer period of time to also calm down your immune system and regulate your hormones.
+Nonetheless, you should adjust your diet for a longer period of time to also calm down your immune systems.